zama-ai/tfhe-rs/utils/fuzz/README.md

 This launches one master (`-M`) per harness plus the derived secondaries (`-S`), all writing to the same `--sync-dir`.
 Press `Ctrl-C` to stop early; the script sends `SIGINT` to all instances on exit.

+### Per-instance logs

+`AFL_NO_UI=1` makes every instance print its full status screen on an interval, which can become very verbose and consume huge quantities of disk space in big campaigns.

+`--logs` therefore defaults to `masters`, keeping only the three master logs.
+That is worth it locally, because a startup failure (missing instrumentation, forkserver handshake, shared memory) aborts every instance of a harness identically and the master's log says why.
+Use `--logs all` to debug one specific secondary, and `--logs none` to discard everything.

 ### Sizing